Frequently Asked Questions

 Yes, if you are a New Zealand citizen you may join the Foundation programs in cookery or hospitality when you are 17 years of age but international students must be 18 years of age.
 For all other programmes and courses you must be 18 years of age unless a special exemption has been granted.

-Cookery classes have a maximum of 16 students although on some occasions two classes may join together for theory or to listen to a guest speaker.
-Wine classes have a maximum of 14 students.
-Most class sizes are between 12 and 16.
+Cookery classes have a maximum of 16 - 20 students although on some occasions two classes may join together for theory or to listen to a guest speaker.
+Professional Wine classes have a maximum of 16 students.

 Yes, New Zealand students are eligible to apply to the New Zealand government loans and allowances scheme through Studylink.
 Click here to find out more.